MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 Although you can use all three options with Dual Region Secure Virtual WAN with Routing Intent,  "Option 1: Internet Service hosted in Azure" is the best option when using Secure Virtual WAN with Routing Intent and is the option that is used to provide internet connectivity in the scenario.

 As mentioned earlier, when you enable Routing Intent on the Secure Hub, it advertises RFC 1918 to all peered Virtual Networks.
-However, you also have the option to advertise a default route 0.0.0.0/0 to provide internet connectivity for downstream resources.
-The blue default route originated in Hub1 with a next hop of HubFw1 and the red default route originated in Hub2 with a next hop of HubFw2.
+However, you can also advertise a default route 0.0.0.0/0 for internet connectivity to downstream resources.
+The blue default route came from Hub1 via HubFw1, and the red one from Hub2 through HubFw2.

  Each Virtual Network will egress to the internet using its local regional hub firewall.
 The default route is never advertised across regional hubs over the "inter-hub" link.
 Therefore, Virtual Networks can only use their local regional hub for internet access.

 From an Azure VMWare Solution Private Cloud perspective, when advertising the default route across regional connections (pink connections), you need to configure route maps with BGP prepending on the Secure Virtual WAN hubs.
-If you do not use BGP prepending Azure VMWare Solution Cloud regions load balance internet traffic between its local and regional hub.
+When you do not use BGP prepending, Azure VMWare Solution Cloud regions load balance internet traffic between their local and regional hubs.
 This load balance would introduce asymmetric traffic and impact internet performance.

 Before we continue, let's go over what BGP prepending is.
 BGP prepending is a technique in inter-domain routing where an AS artificially extends the AS Path by adding its own AS number multiple times to influence inbound traffic.
 By making the path appear longer, the AS aims to divert traffic away from the prepended route and towards other potentially more favorable paths.
 You can use any BGP Private AS when using BGP prepending.

 The goal here is to use BGP prepending for only the default routes across cross regional ExpressRoute links (pink connections) down to Azure VMWare Solution Private clouds.
-We will not prepend the default route across local ExpressRoute links (brown connections) down the Azure VMWare Solution Private Clouds.
+We are not prepending the default route across local ExpressRoute links (brown connections) to the Azure VMWare Solution Private Clouds.
 There is a new feature in Virtual WAN called Route Maps where you can configure a Route Map and apply the Route Map to the ExpressRoute connection of your choosing.

-In conclusion, you have Azure VMWare Solution Private Clouds using internet access to their regional local hubs as the preferred route and using the cross regional hub as a backup in the event there is an outage within the local regional hub.
-See below for traffic flow for internet.
+In summary, Azure VMWare Solution Private Clouds prioritize internet access through their regional local hubs, with the cross-regional hub serving as a backup in case of a local hub outage.
+See traffic flow section more information.

-Another thing to keep note is with Routing Intent you have the option to disable advertising the default route over any ExpressRoute of your choosing.
+Another important point is that with Routing Intent, you can choose to not advertise the default route over specific ExpressRoute connections.
 We recommend not to advertise the default route to your on-premise ExpressRoute connections.

 ![Diagram of Dual-Region Azure VMWare Solution with Internet](./media/dual-region-virtual-wan-5.png)